 - Policies that prohibit the use of styrofoam and non-recyclable plastic dishwear in our facilities.
 We use “real” dishes to honor the cooks and the earth.
 This policy extends to craft materials for Sunday School as well – paper, pinecones, pasta, paints, papermache are typical materials – we do not use foam or plastic craft supplies!

-- Change to use of compact fluorescent lighting in all fixtures.
+- Change to use of LED or compact fluorescent lighting in all fixtures.

 - Use wood heat at the parsonage and Dane School to reduce our dependance on propane furnaces.